magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/access-token.md

 ## Plain MQTT (without SSL)

-Let's review a simple command to upload temperature readings using Access Token *YOUR_ACCESS_TOKEN* to IoT Hub Cloud.
+Let's review a simple command to upload temperature readings using Access Token *YOUR_ACCESS_TOKEN* to IoT Hub.
 See [MQTT API](/docs/{{docsPrefix}}reference/mqtt-api/) for more details.
 The command is using plain MQTT without TLS:

 ```bash